 - Reduced risk of metabolic disorders: Clinical data suggest that people with low vitamin D levels are more prone to metabolic conditions like obesity and type 2 diabetes.
 Vitamin D promotes better glucose utilization and a low body fat percentage.

 Vitamin D Types

 Vitamin D is of two types:

-- Ergocalciferol (Vitamin D2): Comes from plant sources like mushrooms, fortified foods, and dietary supplements.
+- Ergocalciferol (Vitamin D2): This comes from plant sources like mushrooms, fortified foods, and dietary supplements.

 How to choose the right Vitamin D for you?

 Besides dietary sources, vitamin D supplements are an effective and reliable option to maintain vitamin D levels and prevent deficiency.
 Vitamin D supplements are available in tablets, capsules, syrups, sprays, and chewable gummies.